shred/kaminari/README.md

 - **How can I test it?**

-  Sadly, there is no better way than waiting for an actual thunderstorm.
+  The manufacturer sells a [demo kit](https://www.sciosense.com/products/wireless-sensor-nodes/demo-kit-for-as3935/) that also contains a "lightning emulator", but the least expensive way is to wait for an actual thunderstorm.

-  You can increase sensitivity by reducing `watchdogThreshold` and `spikeRejection`, and then try to simulate lightnings by switching a light switch.
-I could also simulate lightnings by using a bluetooth mouse close to the sensor.
+  You can also increase sensitivity by reducing `watchdogThreshold` and `spikeRejection`, and then try to simulate lightnings by switching a light switch.
+I could also simulate lightnings by using a bluetooth mouse or a mobile phone close to the sensor.

 - **I get a lot of false lightning events.**